 Red.
 Blue.
 Green.
 White.
 It takes a special person to see infertility through the color of a rose.
 And every year for the past four years, my Daddy has done just that.
 You see, on the 17th day of February, my Daddy, whom I like to call "Pa", has had a beautiful rose delivered to… Continue reading Every Year My Daddy Gives Me a Rose for Infertility

 Today, I stood in the baby section to celebrate Josiah Day.
 My original plan was to grab a package of diapers, maybe even some wipes (trying to play it safe), but I accidentally went one aisle too far and found myself in the baby shoes/socks aisle.
 Sigh.
 There is something about tiny baby socks that… Continue reading Risking My Reputation

 One year ago today, my husband and I took a leap of faith in our hopeful journey to becoming parents as we put together a crib for our yet to be conceived baby bird.
 We proudly set it up in our yet to be used nursery room.
 However, for the last 365 days, the room… Continue reading When Having Faith Is Hard

 Happy Cabbage Day!
 (No, really it is) And Happy Josiah Day!
 GAG!
 Yep.
 That's right.
 Gag.
-This has been my shamefully awful attitude today.
-And so I am going to be ugly honest with you for a second.
+This has been my shamefully awful attitude today, and so I am going to be ugly and honest with you for a second.
 Is that okay?
-I am more than two weeks late, so against all hope, I decided to… Continue reading Did God Really Say…?
+I am more than two weeks late, so against all hope, I decided… Continue reading Did God Really Say…?